NBA Rumors: Klay Thompson ‘Perceived To Be A Level Below’ Durant, Leonard & Irving In Free Agency, Per ‘ESPN’

 — NBA (@NBA) May 11, 2019

 It is hardly a surprise why some people see Klay Thompson as a “level below” Kevin Durant, Kawhi Leonard, and Kyrie Irving.
-While Durant, Leonard, and Irving have spent the most of their NBA career as the team’s main man, Thompson only serves as the second, third and sometimes fourth scoring option in Golden State.
+While Durant, Leonard, and Irving have spent the most of their NBA careers as their team’s main man, Thompson only serves as the second, third, and sometimes fourth scoring option in Golden State.
 However, there is one quality that separates Thompson to the likes of Durant, Leonard, and Irving.

-Unlike most big names in the 2019 NBA free agency class, Klay Thompson can efficiently play in an off-ball capacity, making him an intriguing addition to a team who has already an established superstar on their roster.
-Thompson has mastered the art of catch-and-shoot threes and he also created a good reputation on the defensive end of the floor.
-Though he has been linked to numerous rumors and speculations, Thompson said in numerous occasions that he intends to finish his NBA career in Golden State.
+Unlike most big names in the 2019 NBA free agency class, Klay Thompson can efficiently play in an off-ball capacity, making him an intriguing addition to a team who already has an established superstar on their roster.
+Thompson has mastered the art of catch-and-shoot threes and he also has a good reputation on the defensive end of the floor.
+Though he has been linked to numerous rumors and speculations, Thompson has said in numerous occasions that he intends to finish his NBA career in Golden State.

 However, that still depends on the contract that the Warriors are planning to offer in the 2019 NBA free agency.
 If the Warriors offer him less than the max, Klay Thompson will reportedly consider entertaining offers from other NBA teams next July.